gazoland/dijkstra_shortest_path/README.md

 ### Steps

 We choose the starting vertex which represents where our route will start from.

 The path distance for that node will be 0 and we add it to the Priority Queue.

-Until the PQ is empty OR the first node is the destination we are looking for: get the first node of the queue, iterate through every edge of that node, calculate their distances and add them to the PQ.
+Until the PQ is empty OR the first node is the destination we are looking for: get the first node of the queue, iterate through every edge of that node, calculate their distances and add them to the PQ if they were not previously visited.

+We add every visited node to the stack.

 After we reach the destination node, we return to the user the set of vertices composing the path we must take to reach our destination, and the total distance we need to travel to get there.